 Open the terminal application, and run the executable within the app bundle, with commands like this:

-For that you can run a command like this in the terminal (with the appropriate path).
+For that you can run the following procedure:

 If you then open a new terminal, the following command will work:

 These files are actually folders that appear as files in Finder.